Knowledge base

 6. Click at the bottom of the page to continue:

-7. Confirm the order:
+7. Finalize the order:

-Use your Starter products
+Using your Starter products

-Upgrade a Starter offer
+Evolving a Starter offer

 In case of a problem with a Starter hosting